Flexitarian Diet: Benefits, Meal Plan, & How Does it Work

 Flexitarianism is the new buzzword in the world of plant-based diets.
 The term “flexitarian” is a combination of the words ‘flexible’ and ‘vegetarian,’ which means it is a more moderate and balanced approach to eating.

-It is a plant-based diet that allows for the occasional consumption of meat, fish, and dairy products for a healthy lifestyle.
+It is primarily a plant-based diet that allows for the occasional consumption of meat, fish, and dairy products for a healthy lifestyle.
 Basically, it emphasizes eating mostly fruits, vegetables, whole grains, legumes, and nuts.
 This type of diet is considered a more balanced approach to eating as it promotes the health benefits of a plant-based diet while also allowing for the inclusion of animal products for those who choose to consume them (1).

 In recent years, the popularity of vegetarian diets has been on the rise.
 There are several reasons for this trend, including increasing awareness of the health benefits of plant-based diets, concerns about the environmental impact of meat production, and ethical concerns about the treatment of animals.